 How Big Should A Walk-in Shower Gap Be Between Vanity?

-If the sheet of shower glass will act as a wall, a minimum space of 4 inches or about 10 centimeters is required between the bathroom vanity or sink and the glass or other enclosure of your doorless or walk-in shower.
+If the sheet of shower glass will act as a wall, a minimum space of 4 inches or about 10 centimeters is required between the bathroom vanity or sink and the glass or other enclosure of your doorless or walk-in design.

 Doorless Shower Splash Zone

-Usually, this is 2 feet or 24 inches of space but leaving at least 6 feet or 72 inches of open space adjacent to the shower’s entryway for the splash zone is the safest route.
+Usually, this is 2 feet or 24 inches of space, but leaving at least 6 feet or 72 inches of open space adjacent to the shower’s entryway for the splash zone is the safest route.

 Do Walk-in Showers Need Doors?